BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/general.md

 ### Damage within cooldowns

-Paladins biggest strength is our ability to do big amounts of damage.
-Our cooldowns also give us very high priority damage.
+Paladins biggest strength is our ability to do huge amounts of priority target damage.

 ### Healing within cooldowns